-•Evaluate available data and what information can be garnered/extrapolated from them •Consider how to develop and implement of a program based on the selected data •Review alternative approaches to PAM activities (e.g., leveraging existing processes to collect PAM data) •Explore how to measure the effectiveness of the program and how to build PAM documentation (what is required in regards to Record Retention policies, and what is beneficial to keep, but not necessarily required, in ongoing analysis of an institution's PAM program) Target Audience(s); ACU/IACUC Administrators, Managers, and Staff: ACU/IACUC Directors; Compliance Personnel: QA/QI Professionals C13 (IACUC): A Dialogue with USDA Track(s): A Dialogue With the Feds Congress has entrusted APHIS with the stewardship of animals covered under the Animal Welfare Act and Horse Protection Act, and APHIS continues to uphold that trust, giving protection to millions of nonhuman animals nationwide.
-APHIS provides leadership for determining standards of humane care and treatment of nonhuma animals, implements those standards, and achieves compliance through inspection, education, cooperative efforts, and enforcement.
-This session will provide an opportunity to hear from USDA staff on programmatic updates and to ask questions.
-Learning Objectives: •Bear from USDA, APHIS, Animal Care representatives about evolving initiatives, issues, and guidance •Participate in an open discussion about issues relevant to USDA, APHIS, Animal Care stakeholders •Ask guestions of USDA, APHIS, Animal Care representatives Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; IACUC Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; QA/QI Professionals; Compliance Personnel C14 (IACUC): What Needs to Change in Nonhuman Primate (NHP) Housing and Why Track(s): Pharma/Biotech Perspectives; Animal Well-Being and the 3Rs Since the first iteration from turkey cages, many advancements have been made in NHP housing.
+•Evaluate available data and what information can be garnered/extrapolated from them •Consider how to develop and implement of a program based on the selected data Review alternative approaches to PAM activities (e.g., leveraging existing processes to collect PAM data) Explore how to measure the effectiveness of the program and how to build PAM documentation (what is required in regards to Record Retention policies, and what is beneficial to keep, but not necessarily required, in ongoing analysis of an institution's PAM program) Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; ACU/IACUC Directors; Compliance Personnel; QA/QI Professionals C13: A Dialogue With USDA, APHIS, Animal Care Track(s): A Dialogue With the Feds USDA is responsible for protecting animals covered by the Animal Welfare Act and Horse Protection Act.
+Through inspections and outreach, APHIS Animal Care ensures the humane treatment of more than 1 million animals nationwide.
+Animal Care has experienced numerous changes and challenges over recent years, and this session wi provide an opportunity to hear from and ask questions of USDA staff.
+Learning Objectives:

+•Hear from USDA, APHIS, Animal Care representatives about evolving initiatives, issues, and guidance •Participate in an open discussion about issues relevant to USDA, APHIS, Animal Care stakeholders •Ask questions of USDA, APHIS, Animal Care representatives Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; IACUC Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; QA/QI Professionals; Compliance Personnel C14: What Needs to Change in Nonhuman Primate (NHP) Housing and Why Track(s): Pharma/Biotech Perspectives; Animal Well-Being and the 3Rs Since the first iteration from turkey cages, many advancements have been made in NHP housing.
 But, are the minimum legal requirements for NHP housing in the US meeting welfare needs?
 Speakers will review the latest data that informs what NHPs benefit from in their housing environment, how this can impact the studies on which the animals are enrolled, and how programs are enabled or challenged in evolving to meet our growing understanding of these species.
+Learning Objectives:

-Learning Objectives: •Understand what aspects of NHP housing matters to the animals' well-being •Learn about the impact of minimal and refined NHP housing on research data •Define what goals and steps should be taken to generate change Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; Laboratory Animal and Veterinary Staff; IACUC Members, Chairs, and Vice Chairs; Researchers and Research Staff; ACU/IACUC Directors C15 (IACUC): Exploring NAMs and Complement-ARIE: Insights for IACUCs Track(s): Emerging Challenges and Breaking Issues; IACUC Review; ACU/IACUC Program Management and Administration; Animal Well-Being and the 3Rs Join us for a comprehensive discussion on NAMs and their relevance to nonhuman animal research.
+•Understand what aspects of NHP housing matters to the animals' well-being •Learn about the impact of minimal and refined NHP housing on research data •Define what goals and steps should be taken to generate change Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; Laboratory Animal and Veterinary Staff; IACUC Members, Chairs, and Vice Chairs; Researchers and Research Staff; ACU/IACUC Directors de in NHP housing.
+E C15 (IACUC): Exploring NAMs and Complement-ARIE: Insights for IACUCs Track(s): Emerging Challenges and Breaking Issues; IACUC Review; ACU/IACUC Program Management and Administration; Animal Well-Being and the 3Rs Join us for a comprehensive discussion on NAMs and their relevance to nonhuman animal research.
 This session will delve into the definition of NAMs and provide valuable insights into what IACUCs need to know about them.
 Additionally, speakers will introduce Complement-ARIE to further explore the integration of alternative methodologies in research practices.
 Learning Objectives:

-Define NAMs and assess the current state of development and validation of NAMs •Consider the challenges and benefits associated with integrating such methodologies into nonhuman animal based research ·Discuss how to best educate the next generation of scientists about NAMs •Introduce Complement-ARIE and learn about new approach methodologies and the NIH Common Fund Project Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; ACU/IACUC Directors; Compliance Personnel; IACUC Members, Chairs, and Vice Chairs; Laboratory Animal and Veterinary Staff; Researchers and Research Staff

-IACUC